-Prairie Talks is a speaker series started to connect common sense people in north-central North Dakota with common sense people from around the world.
+Prairie Talks is a speaker series that connects people and ideas.
 No matter your interests, you’ll find these talks engaging, challenging, and just the thing to stretch your mind.
 Come on your own or as a family, everyone is welcome.
 Talks are free of charge, but donations are welcome to help defray expenses.

 Pulitzer on the Prairie

 On September 11, Prairie Talks will mark the centennial of the Pulitzer Prize with “Pulitzer on the Prairie,” a talk featuring Mike Jacobs, former editor of the Pulitzer prize-winning Grand Forks Herald, and 1989 Pulitzer finalist Mark Trahant, who is the Charles R. Johnson Endowed Professor of Journalism at the University of North Dakota.